-9 Food Rules for ADHD Families: What to Eat, What to Avoid
+9 Healthy Food Rules for ADHD Families: What to Eat, What to Avoid

-A well-rounded diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
+Healthy food is so powerful.
+A well-rounded ADD diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
 The wrong diet can aggravate ADHD symptoms.
 Here’s what you should (and absolutely should not) be eating to help your brain and body.

-The right diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
-The wrong diet can worsen ADHD symptoms.
-That’s why it’s important to note the best foods for ADHD.
+The right foods and home remedies can have a powerful, positive effect on your cognition, mood, memory, and behavior.
+The wrong foods can worsen symptoms of attention deficit hyperactivity disorder (ADHD).
+That’s why it’s important to note the best foods for an ADHD diet.

 Everything you put on the end of your fork matters.
 When you eat to improve your health, you improve the quality of your life.
 Food impacts neurotransmitter levels of serotonin and dopamine, which play a big role in how you feel and perceive the world.
 Serotonin, for instance, is responsible for mood, sleep regulation, and appetite control.